ibm-cloud-architecture/governed-ml-ops/README.md

 <br>

 4.e.
-Model Development - In this sub-step, we will execute approaches for Model development using IBM Environment:
+Model Development - In this sub-step, we will execute approaches for Model development using IBM Environment on Cloud Pak For Data:

    - 4.e.1 Model Development using UI based approach:
       - 4.e.1.1.
 Instructions for performing Model Development using UI Based approach (AutoAI) : [Model Development Using AutoAI](./Model_Development/Model_Development_AutoAI/Model_Development_AutoAI.ipynb)